 - 1 Sourdough Baguette sliced into about 18 pieces

 - 2 Tbs Extra Virgin Olive Oil + more for brushing the crostini

-- 12 oz Oyster Mushrooms ends trimmed and rough chopped, 340g
+- 12 oz (340g) King Oyster Mushrooms or a mix of oyster and crimini, ends trimmed and rough chopped into small pieces.

 - 1 1/2 tsp Minced Garlic

 - 3 Tbs White Wine dry vermouth or white wine